HsiangHung/Machine_Learning_Note/Bayesian/Bayesian_neural_network/README.md

 # 1. Bayesian Neural Networks

-In a traditional neural network, weights $\bf{w} = (w_1, w_2, \cdots, b_1, \cdots)$ are assigned as a single value or point estimate, whereas in BNN, weights are considered a probability distribution.
+In a traditional neural network, weights $\bf{w} = (w_1, w_2, \cdots, b_1, b_2, \cdots)$ are assigned as a single value or point estimate, whereas in BNN, weights are considered a probability distribution.
 These probability distributions of network weights are used to estimate the **uncertainty** in weights and predictions.

-Figure-1 shows a schematic diagram of a BNN where weights are normally distributed [[Sabber Ahamed]][Bayesian Neural network].
+The figure below shows a schematic diagram of a BNN where weights are normally distributed [[Sabber Ahamed]][Bayesian Neural network].
 ![](images/weight_distribution.png)

+The left hand panel shows (w_1, b_1) truns from single values to distributions.
+The right hand panel describe in the networks all weights are described by normal distributions.

 Given data $\bf{X}$, the likelihood of observing $\bf{X}$, given weights $\bf{w}$ is calculated using Bayes theorem as: